rafosorio/iks-workshop/_docs/cssgrid/cssgrid-deploy.md

 - Save the modified files.

-In order to make the updates to the widget available to ICEC, we are going to run a `build` task that packages all the required files/changes and deploy them to our Development server under the `/build/public` directory and also under the `dist` directory.
+In order to make the updates to the widget available to ICEC, we are going to run a `build` task that packages all the required files/changes and deploys them to our Development server under the `/build/public` directory and also under the `dist` directory.

 - Issue the following command from a terminal window while in `src/widgets/cssgrid` directory.